Holy Basil flowers

 Holy Basil will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

-This plant can be integrated into a landscape or flower garden by creative gardeners, but is usually grown in a designated edibles garden.
+This plant can be integrated into a landscape or flower garden by creative gardeners, but is usually grown in a designated herb garden.
 It should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.